masc-ucsc/docs/docs/pyrope/07-typesystem.md

 effectively "packs" the encoding.

-## Variants

-A Pyrope variant is the equivalent of an union type.
-A variant type spifices a set of types allowed for a given variable.
-In Pyrope, a variant looks like a tuple where each entry has a different type.
-Unlike tuples all the "space" or bits used are shared because the tuple can have only one entry with data at a given time.

-Pyrope supports variants but not unions.
-The difference between typical (like C++) `union` and `variant` is that union can be used for a typecast to convert between values, the variant is the same but it does not allow bit convertion.
+## Tagged unions (enum `enum`)

+A tagged union — the equivalent of a `enum` type — is spelled with `enum` in Pyrope and carries a payload per case.
+The bits used are shared across cases (only one case is active at a time), so the storage is the size of the largest case plus the tag.

-It tracks the type from the assignment, and an error is generated if the incorrect type is accesed.
-Pyrope requires explicit type conversion with bitwise operations.
+Unlike a C-style `union`, the tag is tracked from the assignment, and an error is generated if the wrong case is accessed.
+Bit-level reinterpretation across cases requires explicit bitwise operations.

-Variant shares syntax with enums declaration, but the usage and functionality is quite different.
-Enums do not allow to update values and variants are tuples with multiple labels sharing a single storage location.

-The main advantage of variant is to save space.
-This means that the most typical use is in combination with registers or memories, when alternative types can be stored across cycles.
+The main advantage of a tagged enum is to save space, so the typical use is in combination with registers or memories, where alternative types share a single storage location.

 ```
 const e_type = enum(str:String = "hello", num=22)
-const v_type = variant(str:String, num:int) // No default value in variant
+const v_type = enum(str:String, num:int) // No default value when used as a tagged union

 mut vv:v_type = (num=0x65)
 cassert(vv.num == 0x65)
-const xx = vv.str                         // error:
+const xx = vv.str                         // error: active case is `num`
 ```

-The variant variable allows to explicitly or implicitly access the subtype.
+The variable allows to explicitly or implicitly access the active case.
-Variants may not be solved at compile time, and the error will be a simulation error.
-A `comptime` directive can force a compile time-only variant.
+Cases may not be solved at compile time, and the error will be a simulation error.
+A `comptime` directive can force a compile time-only check.

 ```
-const Vtype = variant(str:String, num:int, b:bool)
+const Vtype = enum(str:String, num:int, b:bool)

-const x1a:Vtype = "hello"                 // implicit variant type
+const x1a:Vtype = "hello"                 // implicit case
-const x1b:Vtype = (str="hello")           // explicit variant type
+const x1b:Vtype = (str="hello")           // explicit case

 comptime const x2:Vtype = "hello"                  // comptime

 cassert(x1a.str == "hello" and x1a == "hello")
 cassert(x1b.str == "hello" and x1b == "hello")

-const err1 = x1a.num                      // error:
+const err1 = x1a.num                      // error: active case is `str`
-const err2 = x1b.b                        // error:
+const err2 = x1b.b                        // error: active case is `str`
-const err3 = x2.num                       // error:
+const err3 = x2.num                       // error: comptime value is `str`
 ```

 As a reference, `enums` allow to compare for field but not update enum entries.